fwallen/quarx-docs/docs/Modules/crud.md

 You can utilize redactor in your CRUD by adding `.redactor` to any textarea class.

 ## Images and Files:
 Inside the redactor instance you can easily add images and files which you have uploaded to Quarx.
-Its as easy and click to have them added to the entry.
+Its as easy as clicking them to have them added to the entry.

 ## Front-end/ Theme
 When you generate a module the system will also generate a front-end or theme component which is kept in the `Publishes` directory.
 The is the portion of code that your visitors will see.
 You will need to publish this code using the `php artisan module:publish {name}` command.